c-aver/perpetual-voting-explainability/frontend/survey-website/README.md

 ## API Integration

-The frontend only communicates with the backend during submission:
+Backend contact points are limited and centrally defined in `src/config/api-endpoints.ts`:

+1. During configuration load, `pageSequenceSource` points to `/get-questions`, allowing the backend to dictate page ordering for experiments.
-1. When `onComplete` fires, `main.ts` builds a submission payload with responses, durations, and resolved parameters.
+2. When `onComplete` fires, `main.ts` builds a submission payload with responses, durations, and resolved parameters.
-2. `resolveSubmitEndpoint` determines the backend URL based on Vite environment variables or defaults (`http://localhost:8080/submit-response`).
+3. `resolveSubmitEndpoint` computes the submission URL using Vite environment variables (falling back to `http://localhost:8080/submit-response`).
-3. `fetch` is used to POST the submission.
+4. `fetch` is used to POST the submission.
 Failures display an error message and log details for troubleshooting.

-The architecture is intentionally stateless beyond the submission call, simplifying deployment to static hosting platforms.
+Thanks to explicit helpers, both endpoints can be reconfigured per environment without touching the app logic, keeping the rest of the UI stateless.

 ## Styling Conventions